constgen/neutrino-preset-react-nodegui/README.md

 Using dynamic imports with `import()` will automatically create split points and hot replace those modules upon modification during development.

-## Static assets

-If you wish to copy files to the build directory that are not imported from application code, you can place them in a directory within `src` called `static`.
-All files in this directory will be copied from `src/static` to `build/static`.

 ## Styles

 As QT uses its [own propriatary stylesheet syntax](https://doc.qt.io/qt-5/stylesheet-syntax.html) this preset supports loading CSS as a string.
 You can use it like this